hack3rs.ca network-security

 • !When production risk is high, test in a lab first and use change coordination.

-1. What EmailHarvester (OSINT workflow page) Solves for Defenders
+1. Where EmailHarvester (OSINT workflow page) Fits in a Defender's Workflow

 This page teaches email harvesting as a defensive OSINT workflow concept: how to collect, validate, and use publicly exposed email data ethically for exposure reviews and phishing-risk reduction.